-From 1 October 2020 we are offering a new financial package of up to £6000 to new permanent qualified frontline case-holding social workers, team managers and Independent Chairs (please see attached T&C's for further details)
+We offer a financial package of up to £6000 to new permanent qualified frontline case-holding social workers, team managers and Independent Chairs (please see attached T&C's for further details).

 We embrace the opportunity to work differently and with a wide variety of different roles, there is no one way fits all approach to how we do this.
 Work- life balance means different things to different people and we’d welcome a conversation about how we can best support you to be the best you can be in your role.

 For more information please find the full job description below and refer to this before submitting your application.
 We also invite you to read our Life at Surrey handbook to see insights of the culture at Surrey and how as a valued employee, you can help shape our Council.Additional Information